mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 one run to another.
 As such a default dictionary can be provided (:py:data:`default_comm <lada.default_comm>`).

-The last configuration variable is :py:data:`verbose_representation
-<lada.verbose_representation`.
-It controls whether or not the
-representation/print-out of the functional should include parameters which have not changed from the default.
+The last configuration variable is :py:data:`~lada.verbose_representation`.
+It controls whether or not the representation/print-out of the functional should include parameters which have not changed from the default.
 It is safest to keep it True.

 .. seealso:: :ref:`lada-config`